- Choreographer: George Balanchine

 Original Cast: Suzanne Farrell, Jacques D’Amboise

-Diamonds, the concluding section of Jewels, represents Balanchine’s salute to the classicism of late 19th– century Imperial Russia.
-Set to the last four movements of Tchaikovsky’s Symphony No. 3 in D Major, the ballet provides an elegant comment on the czarist heritage.
+Diamonds, the concluding section of Jewels, represents Balanchine’s salute to the classicism of late 19th-century Imperial Russia.
+Set to the last four movements of Tchaikovsky’s Symphony No. 3 in D Major, the ballet provides an elegant comment on czarist heritage.
 This piece is clearly about the ballerina, with her cavalier presenting her as a sparkling gem, revealing all of her facets.
-Resplendent in diamond-laden tutus and tunics, the company provides a frame for the ballerina and her partner, who lead the company in a dazzling finale that resolves all the threads not only of Diamonds, but of Jewels.
+Resplendent in diamond-laden tutus and tunics, the company provides a frame for the ballerina and her partner, who lead the rest of the dancers in a dazzling finale that resolves all the threads not only of Diamonds, but of Jewels.

-Originally, Balanchine had considered a fourth act, Sapphires using the music of Arnold Schoenberg, but the challenge of representing the color of sapphires on the stage seemed too daunting.
+Originally, Balanchine had considered a fourth act, Sapphires, using music by Arnold Schoenberg, but the work wasn’t realized.